 What do interns do?
 Interns work on preparing for and attending outreach events such as fairs and festivals, conducting research, using social media tools, recruiting and signing up volunteers, learning about the Virginia political system, producing materials for distribution, writing commentary, visiting campaign offices and attending events and fundraisers, managing data, experimenting with new organizing tools, completing special projects, and more.

 What are the dates and times of the internship?
 We are flexible and we work with the students on their hours.
 Most interns work two or three days a week.
-The Summer Internship Program begins in mid-to late-May for college students and late June/early July for high school students, and runs to late August.
-Interns are not required to serve the entire Summer – we consult with interns to develop a work period that lasts anywhere from three weeks to three months.
+The term is similar to the schools’ semester schedule.
+Interns are not required to serve the entire semester – we consult with interns to develop a work period that lasts anywhere from three weeks to three months.

 Our official hours are 10am-4pm Mon-Fri, but we are usually open beyond that and there are many opportunities on the nights and weekends as well (check the FCDC Calendar).
 Those after-hours opportunities are managed by affiliated organizations such as campaigns and activist groups.
 In the mornings, we meet as a group to look at the news of the day and discuss its political significance to us in Virginia.
 Then, interns get to work on their projects.
 Some projects are short-term and others are ongoing, requiring daily maintenance.